Pylons/pyramid/docs/narr/firstapp.rst

 .. _firstapp_chapter:

-Creating Your First :mod:`pyramid` Application
+Creating Your First :app:`Pyramid` Application
 =================================================

-We will walk through the creation of a tiny :mod:`pyramid` application in this chapter.
+We will walk through the creation of a tiny :app:`Pyramid` application in this chapter.
 After we're finished creating it, we'll explain in more detail how the application works.